joyjitchatterjee/joyjitchatterjee/README.md

 <i>Simplicity is prerequisite for reliability. — Edsger Dijkstra</i>

-I am presently a Data Scientist (Research Associate) at Reckitt, United Kingdom.
-Previously, I pursued my PhD in Computer Science at the University of Hull, United Kingdom, wherein, my research focused on the domain of tackling climate change with AI - I have develop specialised AI techniques to help make wind energy sources more reliable, through explainable and intelligent decision support in their operations & maintenance.
-My research interests span Deep Learning, Natural Language Generation, Data Analytics, Causal Inference and Time-Series Analysis.
-I prefer to keep stuff simple and stupid, as that is what I believe makes most programs work as they should.
-Feel free to check out my personal website at http://joyjitchatterjee.github.io for more details on my past and present works.
+As a data science and AI professional and a researcher with experience in both industry and academia, my research interests span Explainable AI, Deep Learning, Natural Language Generation, Data Analytics, Causal Inference and Time-Series Analysis - specially in the domain of sustainability, manufacturing and R&D applications in industry.
+I prefer to keep stuff simple and stupid, as that is what I believe makes most applications work as they should.
+Feel free to check out my profile at http://joyjitchatterjee.github.io for more details on my past and present works.
 I am an ardent believer of the fact that there is no limit to learning, and in this vast domain of Data Science & AI, we can never learn everything.
 With GitHub, I try to learn a little every day and apply it for social good, wherever I can!

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/static/v1?label=Programming&message=Python&color=Green)